 Bus Loading Zone

-To make your departure as smooth as possible, volunteers will direct students to the exit doors.
+To make your departure as smooth as possible, chaperones should let students know where the departure location is located.
+Volunteers will direct students to the exit doors on the east side of the building, adjacent to the bus staging area.
 The departure process may take 15 minutes, given the number of buses that will be leaving the venue at the end of each session.
-Please check to make sure all students are on board before departing for the return trip to school.
+Our volunteers will help the chaperones gather the students to facilitate loading.
+If using a charter bus, be sure to display a large sign with your school name on the front windshield to help facilitate quick loading.
+Please check to make sure all students are on board before the bus departs for the return trip to school.
+We encourage schools to have water on the bus for thirsty students.

 As students leave the venue, they will be asked to complete a brief online survey within 24 hours after the event.
 The online survey address is on the back of their lanyards.
+They will be entered into a special drawing for prizes.
 The information gathered will be strictly used for enhancing future events and not shared with anyone.

 On-Site Student Interviews

-At the end of their session, students and their chaperones may be asked by event videographers to briefly comment about MiCareerQuest Middle Michigan.
+At the end of their session, students and their chaperones may be asked by a camera crew hired by event organizers to briefly comment on camera about MiCareerQuest Middle Michigan.
 The sound bites will be packaged in a promotional video to market next year’s event.
-Participation is voluntary.
+Participation is strictly voluntary.

-A more detailed post-event survey will be emailed to the teachers/chaperones listed for each school.
+A more detailed post-event survey will be emailed to the teachers listed for each school.
 Like student feedback, yours is very important to make MiCareerQuest Middle Michigan better each year.
+There will be a special drawing for four winners of $250 Amazon gift cards for their classrooms/schools.